 On October 3, 2017 N.W.J.W.W.'s Amawalk Water Treatment Facility stopped adding Fluoride to its treated water.
-The fluoride feed system to the Catskill facility has been offline since January 2013 and is under engineering review for an upgrade.
+The fluoride feed system to the Catskill facility has been offline since January 2013 and a new treatment facility has been approved by the Westchester County Department of Health for construction.
 Due to hydraulics associated with Yorktown's distribution system, N.W.J.W.W. cannot provide an optimal level of fluoride to all residents unless fluoride is added at both facilities.
 Therefore in consultation with Westchester and NYS Health Departments, as well as Yorktown and Somers officials, the decision was made to temporarily discontinue fluoridation at the Amawalk facility.
 Contact YCWD, Jeffrey Dahlke at 914-245-6111 ext.
 31 should you have any questions.